socketsupply/sockets.sh/src/docs/guide-p2p.md

 ### Connectionless

-TCP is oftern thought of as an ideal choice for packet delivery since it's considered "reliable".
+TCP is often thought of as an ideal choice for packet delivery since it's considered "reliable".
 With TCP packet loss, all packets are withheld until all packets are received, this can be a delay of up to 1s (as per RFC6298 section 2.4).
 If the packet can't be retransmitted, an exponential backoff could lead to another 600ms of delay needed for retransmission.

-In fact, `Head-of-Line Blocking` is generally a problem with any ordered stream, TCP (or UDP with additional higher level protocol code for solving this problem).
+In fact, `Head-of-Line Blocking` is generally a problem with any ordered stream, TCP (or UDP with additional higher-level protocol code for solving this problem).

 TCP introduces other unwanted complexity that makes it less ideal for P2P.

 UDP is only considered "unreliable" in the way that packets are not guaranteed to be delivered.
 However, UDP is ideal for P2P networks because it’s message oriented and connectionless (ideal for NAT traversal).
-Also because of its message oriented nature, it’s light weight in terms of resource allocation.
-It's the responsibility of a higher level protocol to implement a strategy for ensuring UDP packets are delivered.
+Also because of its message-oriented nature, it’s light-weight in terms of resource allocation.
+It's the responsibility of a higher-level protocol to implement a strategy for ensuring UDP packets are delivered.

 Stream Relay Protocol eliminates Head-of-Line blocking entirely by reframing